Parkers Ferry, South Carolina

 Parkers Ferry is a small unincorporated community in Charleston County, South Carolina.
 Neighboring communities include Willtown Bluff, Jericho, Osborne, and Adams Run.
 Parker's Ferry falls within Adams Run's zip code, 29426.
 The elevation of Parkers Ferry is 20 feet, and it is in the Eastern Time Zone.
 Penny Creek is the primary water source of this community.

 Battle of Parker's Ferry

 An American Revolutionary War skirmish, the Battle of Parker's Ferry, in which the Patriot forces were led by Brigadier General Francis Marion, occurred near Parkers Ferry on August 30 or 31, 1781.
+The American Battlefield Trust and its partners have preserved 31 acres of the Parker's Ferry Battlefield as of mid-2023.

 Historic plantations

 Parker Ferrys is home to three historic plantations – Battlefield Plantation, Barings Plantation, and Encampment Plantation.

 Barings Plantation

 Barings Plantation was originally owned by Thomas Middleton.
 It was later named after Charles Baring II, who purchased the 1200 acre plot of land from Middleton in 1831.
 Barings Plantation was home to over 140 slaves in 1850.
 The primary crop was rice.
 According to the 1850 Agriculture Census, Barings Plantation produced 570,000 pounds of rice, 2,000 bushels of corn, 2,000 bushels of peas, and 1,600 bushels of sweet potatoes.
 The livestock on the plantation included 30 milk cows, 15 horses, 16 oxen, 150 sheep, and 300 other cattle.

 After a series of purchases between different owners, the Barings Plantation was later renamed the Sandy Point Plantation in 1995.
 Owners frequently found prehistoric fossils, such as megalodon teeth, and artifacts from Civil War, Revolutionary War and pre–Revolutionary war times, including Indian spearheads, pipes, and pottery.